-19. Fry for a few seconds on medium-low flame.
+19. Fry on medium-low heat for a few seconds.

-21. Mix and saute for a minute on medium-low flame.
+21. Mix and sauté on medium-low heat for a minute.

 23. Mix very well.

-24. Saute the sabudana pearls on a low flame stirring continuously for approx 4 to 6 minutes.
+24. Sauté on a low heat, stirring continuously, for about 3 to 5 minutes.

-25. Saute till the sabudana become translucent.
-Taste a few of the cooked sabudana pearls.
+25. Sauté till the sago pearls becomes translucent.
+Taste a few cooked sabudana pearls.
 You should not get a raw taste.

-Once cooked, switch off the heat.
-Do not overcook as the sabudana can become lumpy and dense.
+Once cooked, turn off the heat.
+Do not overcook as the sabudana can become lumpy and chewy.